- Areas to visit

 Visit Devon and you can learn to surf in the spectacularly rugged coastline of north Devon, head out on your bike into the hills of Exmoor National Park, trek the South West Coast Path in south Devon, try your hand at sailing from Dartmouth or Salcombe.
 Why not take the kids and explore the Geopark on the English Riviera or try coasteering, jet skiing or scuba diving?
 Discover the wilder side of Devon by climbing a tor or camping under the stars, or fish the Dart on Dartmoor National Park, swing through the trees or power down the woodland tracks at Haldon Forest.

 You can even ski all year round at the Plymouth Ski and Snowboard Centre, or just go for a stroll in the fresh air and the glorious countryside.
+The Quay Climbing Centre, located in Exeter's Historic Quayside, is a most for any climbing enthusiast - the largest inddor climbing wll in the South West.
 For something really unusual, pack a picnic and try Llama trekking from Sidmouth.

 Push out your boundaries and discover how wet and wild Devon watersports can be.
 Year round, surfers can enjoy the thrill of riding world class waves on both South Devon and North Devon coasts.
 For messing about on the water, Devon is unbeatable.
 Try sailing in Torquay, Dartmouth or Plymouth or kayaking on Dartmoor and the River Torridge.
 Why not Canoe the coves in Brixham or try a spot of coasteering on the rugged North Devon and Exmoor coastline.
 Whether you fancy sharing the joys of sailing with your family, Paddling along rivers and canals, paddle boarding or wild swimming, you’ll be hard-pressed to find anywhere to rival our beautiful county.